sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_root_account.md

     - SRE
 title: AWS From Scratch with Terraform - Setting up your Root Account for IaC (using Terraform Cloud)
 ---
-Starting a new AWS account from scratch can be overwhelming but following this article will get you setup with an AWS Root (Payer) account that can be managed through through Terraform Cloud with OIDC.
-As a best practice you should no longer keep long-lived access keys in your CI/CD pipelines when deploying to AWS.
-These days you should use OIDC (OpenID Connect) to securely deploy to AWS when using Terraform Cloud or Github Actions.
+Following this article will get you setup with an AWS Root account that can be managed through through Terraform Cloud with OIDC.
+As a best practice you should not keep long-lived access keys in your CI/CD pipelines when deploying to AWS, instead you should use OIDC (OpenID Connect) to securely deploy to AWS when using Terraform Cloud or Github Actions.

 # TL;DR